casisstore/learngit/readme.txt

-this is git test file
+git is a distributed version control software. git is a free software.